evinzant/ENS/README.md

 With all that said, what exactly is an Encrypted Neural Swarm?
 ENS provides a privacy-preserving, decentralized, and auditable system for neural network inference and training by combining homomorphic encryption with blockchain-based model state tracking, enabling distributed, fault-tolerant AI computation across untrusted nodes.

+What makes this idea unique:
+	•	Use of Paillier (not FHE) to offload expensive operations while still protecting input privacy
+	•	Tracking only the model weights on a blockchain as the audit/control layer
+	•	Using known plaintext weights for secure, decentralized accumulation of encrypted inputs
+	•	Creating a system that’s:
+	•	Distributed,
+	•	Verifiable,
+	•	Privacy-preserving,
+	•	Modular — nodes can be added/removed, and the blockchain handles continuity

+To my knowledge, no academic or industry system has combined these exact primitives using this architectural method.

 What exactly does this mean?
 Well, let me give you some use cases to help you understand what I have created.

 Autonomous Systems with Subordinate Agents